#ComeRideWithUs

 Day 9 - Stay in Tsaatan area (Reindeer area)

-Day 13 - Ride to Khoridol Saridag (Great Mountainous area)
+Day 16 - Ride via Khoridol Saridag (Great Mountainous area) arrive in Jankhai by the lake

 Terrain includes river crossings, bog, brush riding, and forest riding – including sometimes steep terrain both up and down and, of course, miles of Mongolian steppe.
 Most days will include 5-6 hours of riding with ample time for rest breaks, photography or just relaxing.
 Evenings will include loads of star gazing, chatting around the fire (when we can build one) enjoying a cup of tea or a glass or red if you prefer.